 In-hospital collaboration.
 We are also actively expanding our collaboration with hospitals under the in-hospital model.
 Under this model, we partner with hospitals to establish in-hospital laboratories so that the partner hospitals can conduct cancer therapy selection tests on their own using our reagent kits.
-As of March 31, 2020, we had partnered with 44 hospitals under the in-hospital model.
+As of the date of this prospectus, we have partnered with 44 hospitals under the in-hospital model.
 Any deterioration or termination of our relationships with these partner hospitals could result in temporary or permanent loss of our revenue.